Chart Color Schemes

 Cultural Diversity

 Nhulunbuy's cultural diversity is above average, with 18.7% of its population born overseas and 15.9% speaking a language other than English at home.
-Christianity is the dominant religion in Nhulunbuy, comprising 43.0% of its people.
-The 'Other' religious category represents only 1.8%, significantly lower than the Rest of NT average of 15.8%.
+Christianity is the main religion in Nhulunbuy, comprising 43.0% of people.
+The 'Other' religious category comprises 1.8%, significantly lower than the Rest of NT average of 15.8%.

 Frequently Asked Questions - Diversity